Drug DUI Attorney in Harrisburg

 The collateral consequences of a conviction are just as severe and can include:

-• Increased Insurance Rates: Your auto insurance premiums will skyrocket, and you may be required to obtain expensive SR-22 high-risk insurance.
+- Increased insurance rates: Your auto insurance premiums may rise significantly, and you may be required to obtain high-risk insurance.

 This is why having an aggressive and knowledgeable drug DUI attorney in Harrisburg is so important.
 We will fight to protect you from these severe consequences.